1992 NSWRL season: Season summary

 The 1992 Great Britain Lions tour of Australia and New Zealand also took place during the season.
 Having decided in May that a team from Auckland would join the premiership in 1995, the NSWRL announced in November that three more new clubs – from Townsville, Perth and a second team from Brisbane – will also be invited.

 Twenty-two regular season rounds were played from March till August, resulting in a top five of Brisbane, St. George, Illawarra, Newcastle and Wests, who battled it out in the finals.
 The 3rd-place finish for the Illawarra Steelers would be the best season they ever had in its time as a standalone club.

+Tragedy struck the 1992 season, with Ben Alexander, being killed a car crash.

 The 1992 season's Rothmans Medallist was the Brisbane Broncos' halfback and captain, Allan Langer.
 The Dally M Award went to Eastern Suburbs' halfback, Gary Freeman, while Western Suburbs forward Paul Langmack was named Rugby League Week's player of the year.

 The 1992 season also saw the retirement from the League of future Australian Rugby League Hall of Fame inductee, Wally Lewis.